AndrewReaganM/magic/python_vm/README.md

 By default, uWSGI will use the 'uwsgi' protocol, which is very fast.
 Nginx natively understands this protocol, which helps greatly when experiencing large amounts of load.

 ## systemd Unit File (myproject.service)
-The `myproject.service` file is the first file that is not recommended to copy from the GitHub repository.
+**Note:** The `myproject.service` file is the first file that is not recommended to copy from the GitHub repository.
 This is due to there being a lot of specific file paths that will be different on each configuration.
 Included below is a template:
 ```
 # Template from DigitalOcean
 # <user> = username of account on server